QarthO/qHotkeys/README.md

 This project is early in development and I have lots of ideas to expand the capabilities.
 Here's a roadmap of planned additions to qHotkeys.

 - Add event info to the action callbacks
-- Ability to unregister hotkey
+- Ability to unregister a hotkey
 - Individual scroll registers
 - Add mouse buttons
 - Add mouse move